 Governments are increasingly implementing legislation aimed at reducing GHG emissions.
-The UK's target is to cut emissions by 78% by 2035, compared with 1990 levels.
-As this target is passed down, companies will be forced to make significant changes.
-Although the UK's response is as yet unknown, the EU has announced proposals to include maritime, building and road transport emissions in/alongside the existing EU Emissions Trading scheme.
+The UK's target is to cut emissions by 78 percent by 2035, compared with 1990 levels in advance of a 2050 net zero target.2 As this target is passed down, companies will be forced to make significant changes.
+The EU has announced proposals to include maritime, building and road transport emissions in or alongside the existing EU Emissions Trading scheme.3 The UK will need to determine how to meet similar objectives.